-- Continued to install OCS foundations in Segment 3 and 4 both on and off track. - Continued to install OCS poles, identification plates, down guys, and balance weights in Segment 2. - Begin OCS pole installation in Segment 4. - Continued to install OCS wires in Segment 2. - Potholed at proposed OCS locations and utility locations in Segments 3 and 4 in advance of foundation installation.
+- Continued to install OCS foundations in Segment 4. - Continued to install OCS poles, down guys, and balance weights in Segment 4. - Potholed at proposed OCS locations and utility locations in Segments 3 and 4 in advance of foundation installation.
 BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before installation of foundations at those locations. - Relocated signal cables and remove abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - Continued to installed form and rebar and high-voltage cable at TPS-2. - Continued to install ductbank and manholes, transformer accessory fit-up, and form and rebar work at TPS-1. - Delivered PG&E metering devices to both TPS-1 and TPS-2. - Continued to install ductbank and manholes at PS-6. - Continued grading work at PS-7. - Continued to install ductbanks and manholes at SWS-1. - Continued to install signal ductbank and conduits at Control Point (CP) Shark, CP Ralston, and CP Dumbarton. - Continued signal equipment kit installation at CP Michael. - Continued drilling of rails for impedance bond connections in Segments 1, 2, 3 and 4 at various control points and crossings. - Continued installation of insulated joints (IJs) corridor wide. - Continued installation of bridge attachments in Segment 2.
+The conflicts must be resolved before installation of foundations at those locations. - Relocated signal cables and remove abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - Continued to installed form and rebar and high-voltage cable at TPS-2. - Continued to install ductbank and manholes, gantries, drainage, ground grid, and form and rebar work at TPS-1. - Continued to install ductbank and manholes at PS-6. - Continued grading work at PS-7. - Continued to install ductbanks and manholes at SWS-1. - Set Wayside Power Cubicle (WPC) 20 at Control Point (CP) Franklin. - Continued to install signal ductbank and conduits at CP Shark in Segment 4. - Installed signal cases are CP Ralston remote and CP Ralston main. - Continued drilling of rails for impedance bond connections in Segments 1, 2, 3 and 4 at various control points and crossings. - Continued installation of insulated joints (IJs) corridor wide. - Continued installation of bridge attachments in Segment 2. - Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations.

-- Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations. - Coordinated design review with local jurisdictions for the OCS, traction power facilities, and bridge attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued discussions with FRA and CPUC on grade crossing design. - Received CPUC approvals on General Order 88B for grade crossing modifications in Segment 4 regarding the distance of foundations and poles from the crossings. - Continued to progress on the TPS interconnection design for TPS-1 and TPS-2.
-The interconnection is between the PG&E substations and future Caltrain main substations. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued to work with PG&E and Silicon Valley Power (SVP) for the finalization of single phase studies. - PG&E continued work at East Grand and FMC substations.
+- Coordinated design review with local jurisdictions for the OCS, traction power facilities, and bridge attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued discussions with FRA and CPUC on grade crossing design. - Received CPUC approvals on General Order 88B for grade crossing modifications in Segment 3 regarding the distance of foundations and poles from the crossings. - Continued to progress on the TPS interconnection design for TPS-1 and TPS-2.
+The interconnection is between the PG&E substations and future Caltrain main substations. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued to work with PG&E and Silicon Valley Power (SVP) for the finalization of single phase studies. - PG&E continued work at East Grand and FMC substations. - Prepared Mountain View Siding for installation of foundations in Segment 3 Work Area 2